sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0500 - accuracy-measures.md

 **Notes**

 - Sensible excludes fields listed in the Suppress Output method when calculating the quality score.
+- Sensible includes fields output in [sections](doc:sections) when calculating the quality score.
 - The overall quality score for a portfolio document is the average score of all subdocument outputs.